College & Secondary Delegates

 The Position

-This role in the governance structure involves duties at both the national and state levels.
-Delegates traditionally have a key role in helping to shape the National Association for College Admission Counseling (NACAC) and New York State Association for College Admission Counseling (NYSACAC) policies and initiatives.
-As elected officers of the NYSACAC Executive Board, Delegates help perform the business of the Association, and they provide resources for the larger constituency of member concerns.
-Delegates are voting members of the Executive Board.
-In addition, delegates who are not currently serving as co-chairs will support a particular NYSACAC initiative or committee during every year of their board service, as determined by the Presidents.
+This role in the governance structure involves duties at the state level.
+Representatives have a key role in helping to shape the New York State Association for College Admission Counseling (NYSACAC) policies and initiatives.
+As elected officers and voting members of the NYSACAC Executive Board, Representatives help perform the business of the Association, and they provide resources for the larger constituency of member concerns.
+Some Representatives also serve as Committee Co-Chairs to support NYSACAC initiatives their board service.

-The term of office is three years, and Delegates must be voting members of NACAC and members of NYSACAC.
-A summary of Delegate responsibilities is listed in the NYSACAC Policies and Procedures Manual.
+The term of office is three years, and Representatives must be members of NYSACAC.
+A summary of Representative responsibilities is listed in the NYSACAC Policies and Procedures Manual.

 Commitment